Australia Fruit Picking

 Locations and times

-When & where to go for fruit picking jobs Australia
+When & where to go for Australia fruit picking

 In Tully they grow many bananas.
 Tully is located 180 kilometres south of Cairns and is known for being the wettest place in Australia, receiving an average of 4134 mm of rain per year.
 In the Tully area there are lots of beautiful beach towns such as Mission Beach and Bingal Bay.
 The Tully River is also famous among people who are crazy about rafting!